axiom-data-science/portal-docs/DataMap.rst

 Save and Share Map
 ===================

 The custom map you have created can be shared with others.
 To share, in the upper toolbar click ``Share``.
-You will receive a custom url to your saved map state.
+You will receive a custom URL to your saved map state.
 Copy the link to share with others.

 ..
 Instance State Saving
 .. =====================